appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

 ## Record Analytics

-The `Component` class provides the methods to record clicks and conversions for search results.
+The `SearchComponent` class provides the methods to record clicks and conversions for search results.

 -   **recordClick** `(clickObjects: Object, isSuggestionClick: boolean = false) => void` Enables recording click analytics of a search request.
 Pass `isSuggestionClick=true`, if you want to record a suggestion click.

     ```js
-    const component = new Component({
+    const component = new SearchComponent({
     	index: 'good-book-ds',
     	url: 'https://arc-cluster-appbase-demo-ps1pgt.component.io',
     	credentials: 'a03a1cb71321:75b6603d-9456-4a5a-af6b-a487b309eb61',